In these challenging social and political times, an increasing number of artists want to use their work to activate social change.

 Each Cohort member will receive a $6,000 stipend to support the development of their project.
 The Cohort members will be encouraged to match their project budget by cultivating in-kind support, contributed income, earned income, and other resources.

-Cohort members will work in concert with their peers, and directly with Gina Gibney and advisors from various disciplines.
-Additional support will be provided by a Project Administrator and a designated Mentor who is an expert in some aspect of their field of interest.
-Cohort members will be awarded a $6,000 stipend for successful completion of the project, to be awarded in increments throughout the project and subject to ongoing participation and completion of project milestones.
+Cohort members will work in concert with their peers, and directly with Gina Gibney.
+Additional support will be provided by Gibney staff and guest artists.
+Cohort members will be awarded a $6,000 stipend, to be allocated in increments throughout the project.

-There will be a 2-tiered application process including an open call for Letters of Interest, followed by an invitation to submit a full Project Proposal.
+There is a 2-tiered application process including an open call for Letters of Interest, followed by an invitation to submit a full Project Proposal.

 OPEN CALL FOR LETTER OF INTEREST